Image: Hein Waschefort, art by Colin Snyder

 For both white and black rhinos, the huge increase in poaching threatens to derail what has been an otherwise hopeful narrative about conservation.
 The IUCN Red List, the leading global assessment of species vulnerability, lists the black rhino as critically endangered, after the wild population declined by an estimated 97.6% since 1960 to a low of 2,410 in 1995.
 Since then, the population has trended upwards, with an estimated 4,880 individuals in the wild at the end of 2010.
 That’s still a stunningly low number.

 The southern white rhino, one of two white rhinoceros subspecies, was hunted down to a population of only 20-50 individuals by the end of the 19th century, all isolated in South Africa.
 But aggressive conservation and reintroduction of individuals to former ranges helped boost the wild population to 20,160 in 2010.
 After South Africa, the rest of the wild population is concentrated mostly in Kenya, Namibia and Zimbabwe.

 As for the northern subspecies, in 2003 the only confirmed wild population stood at a paltry 30 individuals in the Garamba National Park in the Democratic Republic of Congo.
-A 2006 survey only confirmed four individuals remained, and by now it’s presumed that the subspecies is extinct.
+A 2006 survey only confirmed four individuals remained, and by now it’s thought that the subspecies is extinct in the region.
+(A handful of captive individuals were reintroduced to Kenya in the hopes that wild lands would induce them to mate.)
 To blame are poachers, who in many cases, especially in the DRC, are militant groups looking to cash in on the lucrative trade.

 In both major wildlife trades in Africa, for rhino horn and elephant ivory, militants have begun to take over.
 It’s a matter of economics; horn and ivory prices are higher than ever, which has lured paramilitary groups into the lucrative slaughter.